Damuna/Notes/Red_theory.md

   - `DATA`  initiates the transmission of the email.
   - `RSET`  aborts the initiated transmission but keeps the connection between client and server.
   - `VRFY`  checks if a mailbox is available for message transfer, can enumerate existing users on the system
   - `EXPN`  checks if a mailbox is available for messaging with this command.
+When used with a distribution list, it will list all users on that list.
   - `NOOP`  equests a response from the server to prevent disconnection due to time-out.
   - `QUIT`  terminates the session.